FireWalkerX/bitshares-whmcs/README.md

 # Installation

-Extract these files into your whmcs directory (parent directory of modules folder)
+1. Copy these files into your WHMCS root directory
+2. Copy Bitshares Checkout (https://github.com/sidhujag/bitsharescheckout) files into your WHMCS root directory, overwrite any existing files.

 # Configuration

-1. Run bitshares_client --server --rpcuser=[your rpc user setting] --rpcpass=[your rpc password setting] --httpport=[your http port setting]
-2. type wallet_open <your wallet name, usually default>.
-This will open you're wallet so you may unlock it.
-3. type wallet_unlock 9999999.
-This will unlock your wallet so new transactions will be posted to your wallet, which this extension will read every x minutes based on a CRON job (CRON URL available via extension settings).
+1. Fill out config.php with appropriate information and configure Bitshares Checkout
+    - See the readme at https://github.com/sidhujag/bitsharescheckout
-4. Check that you have set your Domain and WHMCS System URL under whmcs/admin > Setup > General Settings
+2. Check that you have set your Domain and WHMCS System URL under whmcs/admin > Setup > General Settings
-5. In the whmcs administration under Payment Gateways, find the bitshares extension from the dropdown and click Activate.
+3. In the whmcs administration under Payment Gateways, find the bitshares extension from the dropdown and click Activate.
-6. Configure the extension settings including RPC settings that you used above to start the client.
-7. Set up a CRON job to access the CRON job url found in the extension settings.
-Set it to any desired time interval, based on the size of your server, the better server you have the more frequent the interval can be.
-It's pretty light-weight you can play with the settings and see how it affects the responsiveness of your site.

 # Usage